alexnm/house-moldovan-blog/src/posts/itineraries/japan.md

 You can visit the courtyard and the castle itself, all the way to the top floor.
 Quite an interesting experience.
 But keep in mind that it is a very popular destination, so expect to see a lot of people during the visit.

-On the way back from Himeji, we stopped at the **Akashi Kaikyo Bridge**, the longest suspension bridge in the world, connecting the main islands Honshu and Shikoku.
+On the way back from Himeji, we stopped at the **Akashi Kaikyo Bridge**.
+This is the longest suspension bridge in the world, connecting the main islands Honshu and Shikoku.

 <figure>
   <img src="/img/japan/akashi-kaikyo-bridge.jpg" alt="">